ddev/ddev/docs/users/cli-usage.md

 Successfully imported database for drupal8
 ```

-A database connection file will be generated for your site if one does not exist (`settings.php` for Drupal, `wp-config.php` for WordPress).
+A database connection file will be generated for your project if one does not exist (`settings.php` for Drupal, `wp-config.php` for WordPress).
 If you have already created a connection file, you will need to ensure your connection credentials match the ones provided in `ddev describe`.

 <h4>Supported file types</h4>